CharlesCCC/snippet-box/README.md

 - Public and private snippets
 - Automatic loading of more snippets when scrolling (when 9+ snippets are available)
 - Responsive design for desktop and mobile devices
+- Rankings page showing top users and snippets by likes and saves
+  - Filter rankings by time period (24 hours, 1 week, 1 month, etc.)
+  - View top users based on likes and saves received
+  - View top snippets based on likes and saves received

 ## Technology